-A couple of examples of some of the work we’ve undertaken include some Parker bladder accumulators that were for a UK-based electro-mechanical equipment exporter and on the right, these accumulators that were despatched to a company who specialise in the services and repair of plant and hydraulics.
+A couple of examples of some of the projects we’ve undertaken included some Parker bladder accumulators that were for a UK-based electro-mechanical equipment exporter, and then on the right, these accumulators that were despatched to a company who specialise in the services and repair of plant and hydraulics.
 They were 10 litre nitrile bladder accumulators with elastomeric seals.
 They have a maximum pressure of 345 bar.
 We have also dispatched a .75 litre accumulator with a maximum pressure of 350 bar, pressure on port line: 10-70 bar, maximum back pressure on tank line: 3 bar, minimum pressure: 10 bar and oil capacity of 12 litres/minute.

 You can visit our catalogue to see some of the hydraulic components we have within our range.
 If you can’t find what you’re looking for then call us on +44 (0)845 644 3640 or complete our Stock Enquiry Form.
 Alternatively, you can make an enquiry through our online chat in the bottom right-hand corner of the site.

 Bonfiglioli wheel-traction drives improve precision and efficiency in Huddig revolutionary Tigon Technology backhoe loaders.

 Bonfiglioli has designed and developed a dedicated solution to the new full hybrid technology machine created and manufactured by Huddig, a leading backhoe loader manufacturer in Sweden.